Plus, two marketing copy samples for prospecting assisted living sales for referral relationships.

 Who are ideal prospects for senior living and assisted living referral partners?

-This article was sparked by a question in the Estate Professionals Mastermind group from Kevin, who was looking for clarity on the relevant job titles to use while prospecting for these types of real estate referral partners.
+This article was sparked by a question in the Estate Professionals Mastermind group from Kevin, who was looking for clarity on the relevant job titles to use to prospect assisted living referrals.
 Kevin wrote:

 I went down a research rabbit hole, and the phrase strings “assisted living sales” and “senior living sales” are clear winners.
 Both phrases are top suggestions from search engines and extremely common titles in Indeed job listings, LinkedIn (self-titled), and on the company about pages.
 While variations like “Assisted living sales consultant” or “assisted living sales and leasing” were common, using the concise search phrase will encompass rather than exclude the people you’re trying to find.